fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 ### Manually reloading the application

 As we have seen, Expo will automatically reload the application when we make changes to the code.
 However, there might be times when automatic reload isn't working and the application has to be reloaded manually.
-This can be achieved through the in-app developer menu.
+In Expo CLI, you can press _r_ to reload; this usually triggers a reload.

+This can also be achieved through the in-app developer menu.
 You can access the developer menu by shaking your device or by selecting "Shake Gesture" inside the Hardware menu in the iOS Simulator.
 You can also use the <em>⌘D</em> keyboard shortcut when your app is running in the iOS Simulator, or <em>⌘M</em> when running in an Android emulator on Mac OS and <em>Ctrl+M</em> on Windows and Linux.

 Once the developer menu is open, simply press "Reload" to reload the application.
 After the application has been reloaded, automatic reloads should work without the need for a manual reload.